riboviz/riboviz/docs/user/metafeature_nucleotides_usage.md

 # Running `metafeature_nucleotides.R`

-`metafeature_nucleotides.R` is an R script that will produce a profile averaging the reads occuring around given nucleotide positions.
+`metafeature_nucleotides.R` is an R script that will produce a profile averaging the reads occurring around given nucleotide positions.

 ### Inputs

 `metafeature_nucleotides.R` requires 4 files as inputs:

-* A h5 file - Produced by riboviz, lists all of the reads and their positions relative to the start codon.
+* A H5 file - Produced by riboviz, lists all of the reads and their positions relative to the start codon.
-* A gff file - For an example species, this file can be found in `example-datasets` on the riboviz github, in the `annotation` folder of the relevant species.
+* A GFF3 file - For an example species, this file can be found in `example-datasets` on the riboviz Github, in the `annotation` folder of the relevant species.
-* A fasta file - For an example species, this file can be found in `example-datasets` on the riboviz github, in the `annotation` folder of the relevant species.
+* A FASTA file - For an example species, this file can be found in `example-datasets` on the riboviz Github, in the `annotation` folder of the relevant species.
-* A tsv file of nt positions to be studied - This file lists the gene under the heading 'Gene' and the nt postion under the heading 'Pos'.
+* A TSV file of nt positions to be studied - This file lists the gene under the heading 'Gene' and the nt postion under the heading 'Pos'.
 This is created by the user to fit their research question.
 For example:

 ```
 Gene	Pos